 A Day in the Life

-The second project explores using a range of visual methods the resilience of adolescents in diverse locations around the globe as well.
+Using a range of visual methods, the second project explores the resilience of adolescents in diverse locations around the globe as well.
 Teenagers in four locations in Canada partnered with in four locations abroad (China, Thailand, India and South Africa) are being studied to determine the themes emerging from observing the days in their lives that indicate the roots of their thriving.
 This team’s research can be accessed here through the Resilience Research Centre at Dalhousie University in Halifax Nova Scotia.
 Themes of the contributions to thriving of traditional culture, identities, security strivings, and humour are emerging in this work.

-The third initiative is commencing to study a ‘day in the life’ of children in transition to school, and in particular, transitions of children from cultures different from the culture of the larger community in which the school is located.
+The third initiative is studying a ‘day in the life’ of children in transition to school, and in particular, transitions of children from cultures different from the culture of the larger community in which the school is located.
 This project engages scholars and early years educators in six cultural contexts chosen for their initiatives in fostering vibrant transitional experiences in transitions to school.

 International Perspectives on Early Childhood Research: A Day in the Life